grain-lang/grain-lang.org/src/intro.md

 ## Getting additional help

 If something isn't making sense or you have more questions, reach out in the `#support` channel on the [Grain Discord server](https://discord.com/invite/grain-lang).
-There are a bunch of friendly folks happy to help out.
+There are a bunch of friendly folks happy to help out!